 We head west in July and return to the Galway Film Fleadh by popular demand, with our fourth Glimpses of Galway event.
 Featuring a colourful raft of new material, the programme will include fiction and non-fiction films made in Galway and environs from the 1930s to the 1970s.
 Amateur collections will document summer holidays, visit the Aran Islands, and capture long-gone agricultural practices.
 Meanwhile, professional films show courtship classes in Glenamaddy, an Atlantic fishermen’s strike, and a wealth of sporting fixtures.
 A more localised programme will bring archival treasures from Connemara with films documenting life in Carna, Kylemore, amongst other villages.

-Later in the year, on September 22nd, the IFI will visit Limerick’s Belltable Arts Centre for a screening of Lovely Limerick, a programme of films, both amateur and professional including a newsreel of the Fall of Limerick in 1922, the building of Shannon Industrial Estate, celebrities arriving into Shannon, and a family film of a visit by Éamon De Valera to his homestead in Bruree in 1952.
+Later in the year, on September 22nd, the IFI will visit Limerick’s Belltable for a screening of Limerick Through a Lens, a programme of films, both amateur and professional including a newsreel of the Fall of Limerick in 1922, the building of Shannon Industrial Estate, celebrities arriving into Shannon, and a family film of a visit by Éamon De Valera to his homestead in Bruree in 1952.

 LOCAL FILMS FOR LOCAL PEOPLE 2017: SCHEDULE & BOOKING DETAILS